alexwlchan/alexwlchan.net/src/_drafts/adding-watch-locations.md

 %}

 GPX files are XML, and the format of the Apple Health workout routes isn't especially complicated.
-Here's the first few lines of an example:
+Here's the first few lines of a file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>